Iasonaspg/Real-Time-Sockets/README.md

-# Real Time Embedded Systems Project
+# Real Time Sockets Application for embedded devices

 ## Project Information

-Using a *Raspberry Pi* Zero, our goal was to create a *C* application that uses *sockets* and threads and can interact with other *Raspberry Pi*'s exchanging messages.
+Using a *Raspberry Pi* Zero, our goal was to create a *C* application that uses *sockets* and *threads* and can interact with other *Raspberry Pi*'s exchanging messages.

 More specifically, by using the same *SSID* network, the devices will belong to the same network and can be searched using their gateway private IP.
 Upon connection, a message queue is used to store received and generated messages.